 Between Amarillo and the New Mexico border, the landscape is made up of endless flat plains dotted with occasional oil derricks and Aermotor windmills.
 The one biggish town, Vega (pop.
-884), has a very photogenic collection of former and still-functioning businesses, including the Boot Hill Saloon and Grill (806/267-2904), right on Route 66 (Vega Boulevard) at the center of town, and a nicely preserved 1920s Magnolia service station.
+906), has a photogenic collection of former and still-functioning businesses, including a nicely preserved 1920s Magnolia service station.